What's special about Hillsborough Castle?

 How to I offer feedback/complain?

 Visitors are encouraged to leave feedback.
-We have short questionnaires and guest books on site, alternatively please email our team at Hillsboroughcastle@hrp.org.uk
+We have short questionnaires and guest books on site, alternatively please email our team at Hillsboroughcastle@hrp.org.uk and we will send one through to you.

 What do you offer for groups?